-- 1. Display professional behavior at all times.
+- Display professional behavior at all times.
 The following behavior is not permitted: use of profanity and vulgarity, behavior that causes discord in the School, extreme and willful disruption of the School environment, physical altercations, aggressive arguments, and physical abuse of another person, shouting or being discourteous to any staff member, guest or student.
 The School will not tolerate threats, harassment, discrimination or persecution of another student, staff member, or guest or campus visitor for any reason including but not limited to race, religion, age, sex, sexual orientation, disability, financial status, or country or area of origin or residence.
 Any of the behavior noted above is not acceptable, will result in disciplinary action, and depending on the severity of the offense(s), may result in termination of enrollment as determined by the School. - 2.
 Always treat School and student property with respect.
 If any student is found stealing or abusing School property or that of another person, that student will be terminated. - 3.
+Students must abide by the school's Academic Honesty Policy as stated in the following section. - 4.
 Alcohol and drugs have no place at the School or in any professional environment and are prohibited per the Drug-Free Schools and Communities Act of 1989.
-Any student found to be in possession or under the influence of drugs or alcohol will have their enrollment terminated. - 4.
+Any student found to be in possession or under the influence of drugs or alcohol will have their enrollment terminated. - 5.
 ATI prohibits the possession or use of dangerous weapons on school property.
 "Dangerous weapons" include, but are not limited to, firearms, explosives, knives and other weapons that might be considered dangerous or that could cause harm.
-A license to carry a weapon does not constitute authorization to carry such a weapon on school property or supersede this policy. - 5.
-Cell phones must be set to vibrate during class time and may be used only outside the campus premises and only during lunch and break times. - 6.
+A license to carry a weapon does not constitute authorization to carry such a weapon on school property or supersede this policy. - 6.
+Cell phones must be set to vibrate during class time and may be used only outside the campus premises and only during lunch and break times. - 7.
 Eating and drinking is not permitted in classrooms or in the labs.
-You may only eat and drink in the student lounge or outside of the building. - 7.
-Headphones/ear buds, iPods, and other personal audio or video devices are not permitted during class or while performing work on a lab floor - 8.
+You may only eat and drink in the student lounge or outside of the building. - 8.
+Headphones/ear buds, iPods, and other personal audio or video devices are not permitted during class or while performing work on a lab floor - 9.
 Refrain from entering staff offices without a staff member present.
 Make sure you have permission to enter these areas.